dylantzx/50.038-Computational-Data-Science/README.md

 # Computational_Data_Science

-This are my solutions for the Computational Data Science course 50.038.
+These are my solutions for the Lab exercises in the Computational Data Science course, 50.038.

 Lab | Topics | Solutions
 ------------ | ------------- | -------------